tylercollier-devmtn/rubrics/personal_project.md

 Be advised that there are many challenges with email.
 Worse still is that email behaves in a not fully predictable way, e.g. sometimes mail will go to spam, and sometimes that same email content, sent later, won't.
 This is not to discourage you from trying.
 The reality is that you'll almost certainly send automated email at some point in your career, so learning now still helps, but just to set your expecations.

+Points: The ability to send an email with dynamic content with at least 5 in-line styles to a dynamic email address is the requirements for points.

 Gotchas:
 * Each email server is allowed to operate as it sees fit.
 The biggest issue is that your email might be flagged as spam by one provider and not another.
 The reasons messages are marked as spam are rarely given (as this knowledge would aid spammers).
 * Email clients (the software that displays the email) can be picky about format.
 If you only need very simple email messages, you'll be fine.
 Be advised that all styling must be inline (no external stylesheets; you must use the style attribute), and some styles are ignored and thus don't work, such as flexbox.
 The rules change over time.